scottx611x/csci-e71-term-project/README.md

-Scott - set up and integrated development and production environment infrastructure for all of us Rob - set up local development environment, created PHP UI pages, communicated with stakeholder Sri - set up local development environment, wired up database and basic routing Nick - set up local development environment
+Scott - set up and integrated development and production environment infrastructure for all of us Rob - set up local development environment, created PHP UI pages, communicated with stakeholder Sri - set up local development environment, wired up database and basic routing Nick - set up local development environment, kept team on track for success

 What will we do in next period?
 Together, we will mob to create our tests and finish the add and view pages with full functionality.